 Weak inductive argument: less support is given for the conclusion.

 (continued below to the left)

 With each piece of evidence we find, the conclusion of an inductive argument becomes more likely to be true, just like taking more and more apples out of the barrel.
 You might also see inductive arguments as building more and more evidence for a conclusion.
 However, notice that the word "evidence" here must be defined broadly to apply since, in an inductive argument, evidence might come in the form of a non-empirical reason/principle.

 Is it a biased sample?
-A sample is biased when it contains a disproportionate number of things with a given feature/attribute of interest.
+A sample is biased when it contains a disproportionate number of things with a given attribute of interest.
 If a sample has more New Englanders than anything else, then the sample is biased with respect to New Englanders.
 To have a good sample argument, the sample should be as diverse as possible, and large enough to contain that diversity in the first place.

 Argument from Analogy

 1. X and Y both have attribute a.